A Solar Panel Financing Checklist for Homeowners

 Power Purchase Agreements (PPA)

-However, different from a solar panel lease, PPA’s give homeowners the option to purchase the solar panels after the agreement is up.
+Homeowners can also look into a power purchase agreement (PPA).
+Unlike a solar panel lease, PPA’s give homeowners the option to purchase the solar panels after the agreement is up.
 A PPA usually lasts 20-25 years, but they typically include a clause that allows homeowners to purchase the solar panels at any time.
 Similar to a “lease to own” agreement, this is a viable option for those who are not sure about financing the solar panel system right now, but may want the option down the road.

 How to Find the Best Solar Panel Installation Price